 Search for the Famous Places or Monuments: Search for the monuments nearby you that can be easily visible from every corner, maybe the popular Eiffel Tower or CN Tower.
 Find the places relative to it, this will guide you in the right direction to your hotel.

 Use Technology, GPS – Download Offline Maps: Over the years the technology has literally altered the way of using any simple devices.
 Some people consider taking the map on the trip as the oldest way, but it is one of the useful things on the trip and especially when you are going to some unknown places.
-GPS on a smartphone is the best traveller friend that help you in tracking your locations.
+GPS on a smartphone is the best traveller friend that helps you in tracking your locations.
 If you don’t have GPS, it will be wise to download offline Maps which might help you know where you are located and which direction you have to take.

 Call the Hostel people or the Indian Embassy or the Police Emergency number or Tour de Guide: If ever you feel so lost that you think there’s no option left, do give a call to the police, if the police are not able to help out, give a call to the Indian Embassy or the Hostel, where you are staying.
 If you are unable to reach anyone because of not having their number or any other reason, do give us a call and we will try our level best to help you out in every possible manner.

 Keep the Hotel Business Card in Your Wallet: As soon as you enter your hotel, make sure that you grab the business card.
 Even if you get lost in the city, the business card will make you easy in tracing the location of your hotel.
 You can ask the locals, taxi drivers for the address.
-Don’t feel shy or afraid in asking someone for help.
+Don’t feel shy or afraid of asking someone for help.

 Remember the Landmarks you Pass: While you explore the places, observe carefully your surroundings, just make a note of the places you cross them.
 This is a good practice, it will guide you to be aware of your nearby locations.
-You can note down the names of the bank, shop or any grocery stores so that you can recollect these signs later to reach your hotel.
+You can note down the names of the bank, shop, or any grocery stores so that you can recollect these signs later to reach your hotel.

 Tour de Guide to Rescue: We share your trip with the Indian Embassies and let them know about the Indians visiting that particular city.
 We also take every day’s information from the hostel and if you have not reached the hostel on time, we will know about it and can inform the police to help find you.

 Stay Cool and Stay Lost: You are new in the city!
 You are a traveller!
 How can you feel so lost?
 Just enjoy the serendipity and hang around those unknown places, relax and celebrate the positive vibes of the new place.
-Undeniably, one of the ideal thing about being a wanderlust is enclasping the unexpected views, and seriously being lost is sometimes good for nothing.
+Undeniably, one of the ideal things about being a wanderlust is enclasping the unexpected views, and seriously being lost is sometimes good for nothing.

 Tips While Travelling Solo:

-What to Do In case of Emergency?
+What to Do In the case of an Emergency?

 You can never forecast what’s going to happen the next moment.
 Stepping out at the unknown place is what makes your solo trip more thrilling.
 Each day brings countless chances and possibility is both for best and worst moments.
 You may end up catching up some exotic and striking views or you may get robbed in this new city, you may end up tasting some flavorful dishes or you may suffer from botulism at some random place.
-But if you know what to do in case of emergency, you will not end up facing worst situations.
+But if you know what to do in case of an emergency, you will not end up facing the worst situations.
 We have written a whole article on this and it would be beneficial if you can go through it.

-You would be surprised to know that many Globetrotters don’t carry the flashlight, which is one of the most important thing on a trip to Europe.
+You would be surprised to know that many Globetrotters don’t carry the flashlight, which is one of the most important things on a trip to Europe.
 Walking at night, the flashlight comes quite handy.
 Power cut, though, is quite uncommon in most of the European places, but still, this tiny flashlight can do many wonders in case of emergency.

 Keep Some Cash Safe for Emergency: